 Want to Apply?

-If you could see yourself in this community, feel free to get in touch with Anika for more information.
-If you’re feeling really sure you’d like to apply – download the application form in link below, fill it out and send it to Anika’s email and she’ll be in touch about the next steps.
+If you could see yourself in this community, feel free to get in touch with us for more information.
+If you’re feeling really sure you’d like to apply – download the application form in link below, fill it out and send it to firstname.lastname@example.org and we will contact you about the next steps.

 *Please note that parents/care givers are more than welcome to enquire about the program and ask for more information, however the applicants must complete the application process themselves.
 Please respect this, as the community is a space for students to grow independently as young adults and we value their autonomy and confidentiality from the very start.

-Student House Application Form: Either digitally fill-out or print, fill out, scan and email back to Anika.
+Student House Application Form: Either digitally fill-out or print, fill out, scan and email back to us.